Canes, crutches, walkers and gait trainers are used to assist individuals with safe ambulation.

 Submit authorization requests through MN–ITS (authorization request 278).
 Fax the MN–ITS response with the required documentation and physician’s order to the authorization medical review agent.
 Document the MN–ITS Authorization Request number assigned on every page of each document.

-For paper authorization, fax or mail the required documentation, physician’s orders and the MHCP Authorization form (DHS-4695) to the authorization medical review agent.
+For paper authorization, fax or mail the required documentation, physician’s orders and the MHCP Authorization form (DHS-4695) (PDF) to the authorization medical review agent.